- Small, flesh-colored bumps that cluster in areas of the skin

 The best way to avoid this infection is through practicing good hygiene.
 It’s important to avoid sharing towels or objects that could be harboring the virus, as well as cleaning your skin thoroughly if you come into contact with someone who may have the virus.
 If you notice bumps beginning to grow, you should avoid touching or scratching them, since this can spread the infection.
 In most cases, you can allow the virus to run its course but should be sure to support your immune system so that your body can effectively fight it off.

 Although molluscum contagiosum can go away on its own, it’s still important to discuss your treatment options with a board certified dermatologist.
-To schedule a consultation with Dr. Ness, contact Fargo Dermatology by calling or filling out our online form.
+To schedule a consultation with Dr. Ness, contact Fargo Dermatology or book online today.